Written by Editorial Team

 In This Article

-Potassium is a mineral generally found in many food items like fruits, vegetables, yogurt, milk, red meat, fish, chicken etc. Potassium plays a significant role in keeping up fluid and electrolyte balance in the body.
-Potassium is also a key mineral helping in muscle contraction, boosting nerve communications, and also releasing energy from the carbohydrates, protein and fat.
+Potassium is a mineral generally found in many food items like fruits, vegetables, yogurt, milk, red meat, fish, chicken, etc. Potassium plays a significant role in keeping up fluid and electrolyte balance in the body.
+Potassium is also a key mineral helping in muscle contraction, boosts nerve communications, and also releasing energy from carbohydrates, protein, and fat.
 It also regulates blood pressure along with sodium.

-Sodium and potassium perform almost same body function.
+Sodium and potassium perform almost the same body function.
 Both are electrolytes (carrying electric charges) helping muscle contraction and nerve communication.
-But, both will do the same function in opposing manner.
+But, both will do the same function in an opposing manner.

-Though a pregnant woman require almost same amount of potassium as a non-pregnant woman (4,700 mg per day), regular intake of potassium rich food should be increased as:
+Though a pregnant woman requires almost the same amount of potassium as a non-pregnant woman (4,700 mg per day), regular intake of potassium-rich food should be increased as:

-Taking adequate quantity of potassium in the diet of the pregnant woman will help to minimize uneasiness which are common during pregnancy like Leg cramps and swelling of ankles and feet
+Taking an adequate quantity of potassium in the diet of the pregnant woman will help to minimize uneasiness which is common during pregnancy like Leg cramps and swelling of ankles and feet.

-When potassium levels falls below normal level can result in the following conditions:
+When potassium levels fall below the normal level can result in the following conditions: